catarse/catarse/README.md

 If you have created a different payment engine to Catarse please contact us so we can link your engine here.
 If you want to create a payment engine please join our mailing list at http://groups.google.com/group/catarse-dev

-Here are some tips to get things started:

 ## How to contribute with code